Women’s Mental Health After the 2008 Financial Crisis

 For women who lived through the post-2008 period by relying on credit and constant adjustments, this persistence translates into permanent vigilance.
 Spending is monitored with excessive attention, decisions are postponed out of fear of future consequences, and psychological rest becomes rare.
 In this sense, the crisis is not merely remembered.
 It is incorporated as an implicit reference for evaluating risk.

 The relationship between economic instability and mental health has been widely documented in interdisciplinary studies.
-Research published after the 2008 crisis indicated an increase in the prevalence of anxiety and depression symptoms among groups exposed to prolonged financial insecurity.
-A longitudinal study conducted by Sweet et al. (2013) observed that persistent financial difficulties are associated with gradual deterioration of mental health, regardless of later changes in income.
+Research published after the 2008 crisis found associations between prolonged financial insecurity and symptoms of anxiety, depression, and reduced well-being.
+A longitudinal study conducted by Sweet et al. (2013) observed that persistent financial difficulties are associated with gradual deterioration of mental health, even after accounting for important socioeconomic factors.

 For women, this association is mediated by additional factors, such as social expectations of emotional resilience and responsibility for family well-being.
 The pressure to “keep things together” in everyday life, even under adverse conditions, contributes to the internalization of stress.
 Suffering tends to be experienced silently, often without social or institutional recognition.